Xceptance/xlt-documentation/content/en/load-testing/Advanced/150-results.md

 T,TVisit,1537368091385,3456,false,,
 ```

 As you can see, the lines can have a different number of columns as they represent different types of information.
-The following table explains the meaning of each column depending on the data record type:
+The following table describes the meaning of every column depending on the data record type:

 | Column | Transaction | Action | Request | Page Load Timing | Custom Timer | Event | Agent Resource Usage | Custom Value |
 | ------- | ------- | ------- | ------- | ------- | ------- | ------- | ------- | ------- |